On Emergence, Evolution and Botany

 I wanted to offer a summary statement about what Arts One means but could come up with nothing that wasn't rather poor.
 So I thought, go with your strengths, steal from someone who's smarter than you.
 At a convocation speech given at the University of Windsor the President said, "Those years of my life convinced me more than ever that a university education is as much about learning how to live a life as it is about learning how to make a living."
 Should one want to prepare a student for decision-making adulthood, there could be no better way than Arts One.

-Certainly, the evidence from life on Earth tells us that increasing organization and complexity are the trends.
-We started with one-celled bacterial life forms, and a few billion years later we find all sorts of multicellular life.
-We find a living, interacting nature that is whimsical with variation and so rich with diversity that we have only cataloged a tiny bit of it.
+The evidence from life on Earth tells us that increasing organization and complexity are the trends.
+Starting with one-celled life forms plus a few billion years, we find all sorts of multicellular life.
+We find a living, interacting nature that is whimsical with variation and so rich with diversity that we have only cataloged a bit of it.
 We find a zillion single-celled life forms and also big, wonderful creatures - oak trees, elephants and grizzly bears.
 Many species are stunningly complex beyond their physical organ systems and physiology; they have awareness, problem-solving capabilities, humor and affection.
-We find Homo sapiens, a species that is no more physically complex than many of its fellow life forms, with emergent properties well beyond the general big mammal attributes.
+Homo sapiens, a species that is no more physically complex than many of its fellow life forms, has emergent properties well beyond big mammal attributes.
 Humans have language, economies, art in many forms, the ability to make intricate tools, and a fearsome capacity for destroying everything around them.
 Is this magic?
 Is this miraculous?
 Maybe, but those are neither satisfying nor scientific explanations.
-This website, the beginnings of a book, explores other possibilities and the contributions of various people to an alternative theory of evolution and development.
+This website accompanies a book exploring other possibilities and acknowledging the contributions of various people to an alternative theory of evolution and development.
 No single person has all of the ideas, but several people have some critically important pieces.
 I'd like to try to put them all together because it's just too interesting to resist.